 You can create participant and researcher accounts through the regular signup flow on your local instance.
 To access Experimenter you will need to add two-factor authentication to your account following the prompts.
 In order to access the admin interface (https://localhost:8000/__CTRL__), which provides a convenient way to access and edit records, you will need to log in using the superuser you created earlier using manage.py.

 This project includes an incoming webhook handler for an event generated

 by the Pipe video recording service used by ember-lookit-frameplayer when video is transferred to our S3

 storage.
 This requires a webhook key for authentication.
 It can be

 generated via our Pipe account and, for local testing, stored in

-Pipe needs to be told where to send the webhook: You can use Ngrok to generate a public URL that /exp/renamevideo #TODO here
+Pipe needs to be told where to send the webhook.
+First, you need to expose your local /exp/renamevideo hook.
+You can use Ngrok to generate a public URL for your local instance during testing: